OliPi-Project/olipi-moode/TROUBLESHOOTING.md

         - Look the output in terminal...
     - [Report problem](#-still-having-issues)

+## 💻 Console cursor flashes in background

+Since bookworm with KMS, force hotplug no longer works in config.txt.
+If you are in "Kernel Mode" and your Raspberry is not connected to an hdmi screen, the system console will be displayed on the spi screen.
+To remedy this, force hdmi activation in `/boot/firmware/cmdline.txt` by adding at the end and on the same line, separated by a space: `vc4.force_hotplug=1`.
+And reboot.
+Your cmdline.txt should then end like this:
+`...rootwait cfg80211.ieee80211_regdom=FR vc4.force_hotplug=1`

 ## 📡 Wiring IR Receiver / Remote control is not detected

 - Check the wiring of your IR receiver: